-Beginning in 1993 as an improvisational audio/visual project inspired by earlier waves of industrial music, Orphx soon drew further inspiration from the experimental fringes of techno to create a distinctive sound focused on the psychedelic qualities of powerful layered rhythms and modulating noise.
+Beginning in 1993 as an improvisational audio/visual project inspired by early industrial waves, Orphx soon drew further inspiration from more experimental forms of techno to create a distinctive sound focused on powerful layered rhythms and modulating noise.
 They gained an international following as one of the pioneering acts within the European "rhythmic noise" scene throughout the late 90s and early 00s, working closely with Germany's Hands Productions label.
-More recently, Orphx have established deeper techno connections through a series of acclaimed releases on the Sonic Groove label and remix work for artists such as Oscar Mulero, Perc, Front Line Assembly, and Conrad Schnitzler.
+Over the past decade, Orphx have created deeper techno connections through a series of acclaimed releases on the Sonic Groove label and remix work for artists such as Oscar Mulero, Perc, Svreca, Front Line Assembly, and Conrad Schnitzler.

-Despite the changes in hardware and software that have shaped the duo’s compositions and live performances, their sound has maintained its uniquely dark, psychedelic, personality.
-Oddie and Sealey have moved from reel to reel machines, field recordings, and feedback to solid state and software processes – and back again to hardware, specifically due to Sealey’s embrace of modular synthesizers many years ago.
-Orphx are renowned for delivering improvised live performances that combine software with modular synthesizer and other hardware.
-They have performed around the world at venues such as Berghain, Khidi, and Tresor, and international festivals like Atonal, Mutek, Rural, and Unsound.
-A number of collaborative projects have also emerged, such as Eschaton (with Ancient Methods), O/H (Rich Oddie + Huren), and the Light Bringer performances with JK Flesh.
+Orphx have refined their uniquely dark psychedelic sound across numerous releases and many changes in hardware and software tools, moving from reel to reel to reel machines, field recordings, and feedback to solid state and software processes – and back again to hardware, due to Sealey’s embrace of modular synthesizers many years ago.
+Oddie and Sealey are renowned for delivering improvised live performances that combine software with modular synth and other hardware.
+They have toured throughout Europe, North America, China, and Japan, appearing at international festivals such as Atonal, Katharsis, Labyrinth, Mutek, Rural, and Unsound, and regularly performing at techno temples such as Berghain, Khidi, and Tresor.
+A number of collaborative projects have also emerged, such as Eschaton (with Ancient Methods), Ontario Hospital (Rich Oddie + Huren), Oureboros (Rich Oddie + Aron West) and the recent Light Bringer performances with JK Flesh.